Jollywatt/typst-fletcher/README.md

 - Support custom node shapes!
 Edges connect to node outlines automatically.
 - Allow edges to have multiple segments.
   - Add `vertices` an `corner-radius` options to `edge()`.
+  - Relative coordinate shorthands may be comma separated to signify multiple segments, e.g., `"r,u,ll"`.
+- Add `dodge` option to `edge()` to adjust end points.
 - Support `cetz:0.2.0`.

 ### 0.4.0